girlscript/winter-of-contributing/Django/Readme.md

 # Django
 ## The web framework for perfectionists with deadlines.

 Django is a web framework based on python programming language, which allows developers to build website.
-Here why you should use djang:-
+Here why you should use django:-

 - it is fast
 - it's scalable